 (35) This report that responds to the Board of Trustees' request for periodic information on diversity expenditures.
-The report lists expenditures by diversity vendor for the period of July 1, 2019, through March 31, 2019.
+The report lists expenditures by diversity vendor for the period of July 1, 2019, through March 31, 2020.

-Fuel Commitment Summary Report

-(36) This report was presented by the University Office of Enterprise Services, Office of Business and Financial Services.
 A copy has been filed with the secretary of the Board.

+Fuel Commitment Summary

+(36) This report was presented by System Utilities, Prairieland Energy, Inc. A copy has been filed with the secretary of the Board.